Bucket List: What are the top tourist attractions to visit in Verona?

 Not so long ago, it hosted several shows of international rock and pop bands, such as Evanescence, Adele, Alicia Keys, One Direction, and Paul McCartney.
 Verona is definitely more enjoyable with music and shows!

 Visit the Basilica di San Zeno Maggiore

 Many Italian recipes make use of horsemeat.
-A stew called pastissada, steak recipe called carpaccio when raw, or bresaola when cured and classic sausage in horsemeat recipes are available for your abundant consumption in Verona.
+A stew called pastissada, a steak recipe called carpaccio when raw, or bresaola when cured, and classic sausage in horsemeat recipes are available for your abundant consumption in Verona.

 Have a Romeo and Juliet Tour

 Who hasn’t heard of these famous lovers?
 If you are a fan of their tragic story, Verona has numerous must-visit places for you.
 For the first stop, consider Casa di Romeo.
 This house of bricks of dear Romeo resembles a medieval castle.
 Close to our gentleman’s home is the House of Juliet.
 Many guests write notes on the wall of Juliet’s home, an act of writing letters to her.